Welcome Mid-March and Spring!

 UP, UP AND AWAY...

 The Inn at Clearwater Pond backs up to the Quechee Gorge.
 All balloon pilots navigate towards the gorge.
 And when air currents cooperate, they fly over and descend into the gorge - truly a spectacular flight!
 We are located only 1-1/2 miles from the festival grounds.
-If you missed this fun weekend this year, be sure to mark your calendars for 2019.
+If you missed this fun weekend in 2018, be sure to mark your calendars for 2019.
 And remember - this fun and very colorful weekend takes place here in Quechee every Fathers' Day Weekend.
-If you would like to book for next year or if you have questions, please email or give us a call
+We suggest you book as soon as possible as we fill up quickly.
+If you have questions, please email or give us a call

 COME ON DOWN TO MY BOAT, BABY....

-Once again the Woodstock Chamber of Commerce partnered with The Woodstock Rotary Club for the annual "Lobsters on The Green".
-There was live music, cash bar and of course, lobster!
-The town green was packed with locals and visitors and everyone ate, drank, listened to music, danced and enjoyed a wonderful evening under the stars.
-Be sure to mark this event on your calendar for next year!
+Once again the Woodstock Chamber of Commerce will partner with The Woodstock Rotary Club for the annual "Lobsters on The Green".
+There will be live music, cash bar and of course, lobster!
+The town green will be packed with locals and visitors and everyone will eat, drink, listen to music, dance and enjoy a wonderful evening under the stars.
+Be sure to mark this event on your calendar for this coming July 2019

 IF YOU COULD READ MY MIND